Applications - Current Volunteer Opportunities

 Bookmark Reading Volunteers directly support children who are at risk of leaving primary school unable to read well.
 Struggling to read can contribute to poor educational attainment, lower literacy in adulthood and has even been linked to a lower life expectancy.
 You can help ignite the joy of reading and change a child’s story.

-In this volunteer role, you’ll have 30-minute one-to-one reading sessions on 2 days per week.
-This is across 6 weeks with a child aged between 5 and 11 years old.
+In this volunteer role, you’ll have 30-minute one-to-one reading sessions on 2 days per week with a child aged between 5 and 11 years old.
 Each session will involve reading stories and playing literacy games on our secure online platform or face-to-face.
 You’ll book your reading programme through Bookmark’s Volunteer Hub and select sessions on days and times that work with your commitments.

 To become a Bookmark Reading Volunteer, you should be: